hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/02-Project-structure/README.md

 [//]: # ( challenge presentation )

-In the remainder of the **MLOps** module, you will continue to work on the **WagonCab** project.
-Each new challenge will bring to the codebase an additional set of features on which to work.
+🚨 In the remainder of the **MLOps** module, each new challenge will bring to the codebase an additional set of features on which to work.

-In order to simplify your work, from now on, you will start from scratch on each challenge with the solution of the previous challenge.
-Let's discover our new playground!
+👉 From now on, **you will start each new challenge with the solution of the previous challenge**

-🚨 Take the time to read throroughly the following in order to understand the structure of the code that you will be working with for the rest of the module and the new commands available.

-In this challenge, we present the new structure of the project your will work with from now on.
+❓ Now, read carefully the following document

 [//]: # ( challenge instructions )